msamtuve/academic/content/post/getting-started.md

 +++

 The Academic framework enables you to easily create a beautifully simple personal or academic website using the [Hugo](https://gohugo.io) static site generator.
+Test

 Key features: